yangao07/abPOA/python/README.md

 ### Install pyabpoa with pip

-pyabpoa can be installed pip:
+pyabpoa can be installed with pip:

 ```
 pip install pyabpoa